OliverGray03/MS2-Example/readme.md

 - The inspiration for the stadium cards was taken from [Bootstrap](https://mdbootstrap.com/docs/standard/components/cards/)

 # Media
-- The hero image was originally obtained from [Marcos Moraes on unsplash.com](https://unsplash.com/photos/rFehnP5wN4Q)
 - The stadium images were obtained from [Google Images](https://images.google.co.uk/)
+- The background image on the contact page was originally obtained from [Josiah Day on Unsplash](https://unsplash.com/photos/oxgb4fGNmMM)